carleton-spacehogs/bioinformatics-carleton/pages/protocols/pre-lab.md

 Rika Anderson,
 Carleton College

+## Unix boot camp
+For those of you who have *not* worked with Unix on the command line before, please go through this [Unix boot camp](https://cli-boot.camp/?id=rjfb8yyz5da).
+For all of you (regardless of whether you have worked on the command line before or not), please fill out the quick Unix worksheet on Moodle and submit by Friday.
+If you aren't familiar with Unix, then this will be a handy cheat sheet for you.
+If you are, well, it won't take long to fill out and it will help me check on where everyone is at.

+##Installing software
 This bioinformatics class will, obviously, require us to do some hands-on bioinformatics.
 Most of the software you need is already installed on the remote server (i.e. a giant computer) that we'll learn how to log onto next week.
 However, you'll also need other software for some analyses.
 Usually, this software is installed in the Carleton computer labs where we do our in-person labs, but this year is obviously a little different.

 **If you are at Carleton,** this software is available on the lab computers in CMC110 and in the Hulings computer lab.